devashishmulye/redis-developer.github.io/docs/embedded-finance/rest-api.md

 | User eligibility not available | 400 |
 | User not eligible for loan | 403 |

-::: warning Tracking Source
+:::warning Tracking Source
 In case you are using same API key across different platforms, and want to track the source of the user, also pass a string field `source` in the request body, indicating a unique source from which the user is accessing the SDK from.
 :::
 ## List Users
 Lists all the users created from a given sourcing entity's account.
 It's a paginated API.
-::: tip Endpoint
+:::tip Endpoint
 GET **`base_url`/v1/users?limit=`totalRecords`&page=`numPages`**
 :::